idupree/patternling/README.md

 Track generation as of December 1st
 ===

+This generates designs that, in some abstract way, are made of train tracks (monorails?) that connect smoothly together.
+The paths are smooth by virtue of being Bézier curves.
+There are no actual trains currently.

 The code is in `script.ts`.
 The overview is first I generate some "track end-points" that consist of a location and an orientation, and then I connect every pair of end-point sides[1] that meet